Bellevue Sonic shooter wrote letter to prosecutors saying he wants to be executed

 042721-owh-new-sonic-zl2.JPG

-Photos of Nathan Pastrana and Ryan Helbert grace part of a memorial unveiled on Monday at the Sonic in Bellevue.
+Photos of Nathan Pastrana and Ryan Helbert grace part of a memorial at the Sonic in Bellevue.
 Pastrana and Helbert were killed during a shooting in November 2020 that also severely wounded two other employees.

 Sonic franchise owner Bryan Morrison speaks with Zoey Lujan and her mother Faye Atalig before a ceremony in Bellevue to unveil a memorial honoring Nathan Pastrana and Ryan Helbert who were killed during a shooting in November 2020.
 Lujan was severely injured during the shooting.